G-Oelgaard/Language_Analytics_Assignment_4/README.md

 # Language_Analytics_Assignment_4
 ## ------ SCRIPT DESCRIPTION ------
-This repository contains a script that takes the dataset "fake_or_real_news.csv" and create a new dataset with either the Fake or Real news polarity and named entities.
-Furthermore, if the user wishes the script will print the top X named entities.
+This repository contains two script using the "VideoCommentsThreatCorpus.csv" containing toxic comments divided into threatning and non-threatning.
+Both scripts are train classification models on the threat corpus.

+The LogReg_Class.py script will:
+- Load and balance the above mentioned .csv file.
+- Use either a Count or Tfidf vectorizer on the comments
+- Train logistical regression classifier
+- Print a classification report to show how good the classifier is.

-The script will:
+The CNN_Class.py script will:
-- Create a new .csv file with either the Real or fake news.
-- Append each articles polarity and named entities
-- Print the top X* named entities in the terminal.
+- Load and balance the above mentioned .csv file.
-   - '*' Specified by the user
+- Normalize the comments
+- Tokenize, sequence and pad comments + binarize labels
+- Define and train CNN classification model
+- Print a classification report to show how good the classifier is.

 ## ------ METHODS ------